dekarrin/ictiobus/docs/ictcc.md

 All generated Go source file names end in .ict.go, and should be relatively human-readable.
-Files that end in .cff are binary data files in "compiled FISHI format" - these hold ia component of the frontend that is pre-compiled and encoded in an internal binary format called 'REZI' and are not human-readable.
+Files that end in .cff are binary data files in "compiled FISHI format" - these hold a component of the frontend that is pre-compiled and encoded in an internal binary format called 'REZI' and are not human-readable.

-The output Go pacakge contains several functions that return components of the generated frontend:
+The output Go package contains several functions that return components of the generated frontend:

 * `fe.Lexer(bool)` returns the generated lexer.
 If true is given, the lexer will